Day By Day

 How long does the return trip to Cusco take?

-It’s about 3 hours.
-You will first board a train in Aguas Calientes to the train station in Ollantaytambo for 1h30m; then a transfer from our office will be waiting for you at the exit of the train station with a sign that will have your name on it to take you to our car/van back to Cusco for approximately 1h30m; finally it will take you to your hotel/hostel.
-You will receive your train tickets once your tour in Machu Picchu has finished.
+The return journey to Cusco takes approximately 3 hours.
+First, you will board a train in Aguas Calientes, which will take you to the Ollantaytambo train station for 1 hour and 30 minutes.
+Then, a transfer from our office will be waiting for you at the train station exit with a sign bearing your name to drive you back to Cusco in a car or van for approximately 1 hour and 30 minutes.
+Finally, they will drop you off at your hotel or hostel.
+You will receive your train tickets once your Machu Picchu tour has concluded.

 rent camping equipment